G.I. Joe: Retaliation: Theatrical

-Previously slated for release on August 10, 2012 and June 29, 2012, Paramount announced in May 2012 that they were delaying the film's release until March 29, 2013 (but was later moved up to March 28, 2013), in order to convert the movie to 3D and boost interest in international markets.
+Previously slated for release on August 10, 2012 and June 29, 2012, Paramount announced in May 2012 that they were delaying the film's release until March 29, 2013 (but was later moved up to March 28, 2013), to convert the movie to 3D and boost interest in international markets.

 The delay "gobsmacked" the film industry due to Paramount's implementation of a substantial advertising campaign beginning with a Super Bowl commercial, with the "warehouses full of" toys were waiting for the film's launch, and because it was one of only three Paramount-produced films scheduled for summer 2012 (along with The Dictator and Katy Perry: Part of Me).
 The studio also wanted to avoid competing with Tatum's Magic Mike, also scheduled for June 29.

 Ban in Pakistan

 The film was banned by the Central Board of Film Censors of Pakistan due to initial scenes at the beginning of the movie which depict the country negatively, according to film censor board officials.
 A Karachi-based cinema posted on its Facebook page that the film would not be screened due to restrictions by the censor board.
 The censorship was due to the film's depiction of Pakistan as an unstable state and the fictional portrayal of a "foreign invasion of Pakistan's nuclear installations", which caught the ire of film censor authorities.
 Consequently, restrictions were imposed on screening the movie countrywide.
-According to an official at the censor board, the film portrayed Pakistan negatively not only on the issue of the War on Terror but also on the international standing of the country, "There is a scene which shows the assassination of the Pakistani president and the imposition of martial law, which is not a fair representation of the country."
+According to an official at the censor board, the film portrayed Pakistan negatively not only on the issue of the war on terror but also on the international standing of the country, "There is a scene which shows the assassination of the Pakistani president and the imposition of martial law, which is not a fair representation of the country."
 Another cinema official said, "There were obviously several objectionable things which would never have passed the censors, but these things are also relevant to the content of the film."

 Marketing

 A toyline for the film was confirmed by Hasbro in February 2012.
-Despite the movie's release being moved from June 2012 to March 2013, the initial assortments of figures, vehicles, and role-play items were shipped to retailers, and appeared on store shelves in May 2012.
+Despite the movie's release being moved from June 2012 to March 2013, the initial assortments of figures, vehicles, and role-play items were shipped to retailers and appeared on store shelves in May 2012.
 A Variety article was published stating that the already released figures had been pulled from the shelves and recalled by Hasbro, although the company's official statement indicated that existing product would be sold through.
 New product shipments were halted by Hasbro, but existing Retaliation figures were available in Target, Wal-Mart, and Toys R Us as late as December 2012.
 The toyline was re-released in the United States in February 2013.
 A four-part limited series comic book titled G.I.
 Joe: Retaliation Movie Prequel was published by IDW Publishing from February 2012 to April 2012.
 Written by John Barber, it acts as a prequel to the movie.